ilieg02/ilieg02/README.md

 - 🚴 Completed more than 3,800 km of self-supported solo cycling across Europe
 - 💚 Raised more than €3,100 for the Irish Cancer Society and Spina Bifida Hydrocephalus Ireland
 - ♟️ Strategy mentor and librarian with the DCU Chess Society
-- 👨‍🏫 Nominated for DCU Peer Mentor of the Year 2025

 ---